cloudscribe/sample-membership-paywall/README.md

 ## Prerequisites

-Visual Studio 2017 with latest updates.
+DotNet Core SDK latest version and/or Visual Studio 2017 with the latest updates and ASP.NET Core Workload

 ## Testing the Web App